Divorce Lawyer New York City

 These are just a handful of criteria a judge can consider, and New York law further authorizes judges to deliberate on any other factor they deem “a just and proper consideration”.
 But a judge can only consider the factors they actually know about.
 It’s the job of the lawyer to get those issues before the court.

 Another important part of property division is understanding what is marital property and what is separate property.
-All the criteria discussed above presume the court is dealing with marital property–that which belongs to both spouses.
+All the criteria discussed above presume the court is dealing with marital property—what belongs to both spouses.
 But what if the property belongs exclusively to just one spouse?
 In that case, it stays with that spouse in its entirety and is not a factor in determining how the rest of the property is distributed.

 - When the spouse came into ownership of the asset.
-If a spouse owned something prior to marriage–be it anything from a savings account to a house to furniture–it might be considered separate property.
-Please note, however, that if any separate property was improved or developed in any way after the marriage, the property may–at least in part, belong to both spouses.
+If a spouse owned something prior to marriage—be it anything from a savings account to a house to furniture—it might be considered separate property.
+Please note, however, that if any separate property was improved or developed in any way after the marriage, the property may—at least in part—belong to both spouses.

 - Inheritances are also considered separate property.
 An important caveat here is that if a cash inheritance was put into a joint savings account or jointly held investment portfolio, that commingling means a judge will likely deem it marital property.
 But inherited property, standing on its own, is separate property.